openassistive/OpenATFrontEnd/content/item/TypeFace.md

 license: Unknown
 date: '2017-10-23T10:14:06Z'
 relayed_by_ip: 217.155.33.193
-moderated: false
+moderated: true
 moderated_short_title: TypeFace
 image_download_sha: 3cc983e9628420817765f30bbff27b761a4ddaed080460f694f7a598ea6f0d87
-thumb: items/TypeFace-ypf-thumb.png
+thumb: items/TypeFace-ypf-thumb.jpg
-image: items/TypeFace-ypf.png
+image: items/TypeFace-ypf.jpg
 ---
 Typeface is about typing with your face!
 It's a project dedicated towards helping individuals suffering from paralysis communicate with loved ones in an intuitive and affordable way.